temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ## Where is Temporal Cloud hosted and running? {#regions}

-Temporal Cloud currently runs in 11 regions in Amazon Web Services (AWS):
+Temporal Cloud currently runs in the following regions in Amazon Web Services (AWS):

 | Area          | Code           | Region            |
 | ------------- | -------------- | ----------------- |